-Bluetooth WAKE (BT_WAKE) and Host WAKE (and HOST_WAKE) signaling The BT_WAKE pin (GPIO_0) allows the host to wake the BT device, and HOST_WAKE (GPIO_1) is an output that allows the BT device to wake the host.
-In-band UART signaling The CTS and RTS signals of the UART interface are used for BT wake (CTS) and Host wake (RTS) functions in addition to their normal function on the UART interface.
+The BT_WAKE pin (GPIO_0) allows the host to wake the BT device, and HOST_WAKE (GPIO_1) is an output that allows the BT device to wake the host.

+The CTS and RTS signals of the UART interface are used for BT wake (CTS) and Host wake (RTS) functions in addition to their normal function on the UART interface.
 Note that this applies for both H4 and H5 protocols.

-When running in SPI mode, the CYW20713 has a mode where it enters Sleep mode when there is no activity on the SPI interface for a specified (programmable) amount of time.
+When running in SPI mode, the CYW20715 has a mode where it enters Sleep mode when there is no activity on the SPI interface for a specified (programmable) amount of time.
 Idle mode is detected when the SPI_CSN is left deasserted.
 Whether to sleep on an idle interface and the amount of time to wait before entering Sleep mode can be programed by the host.
-Once the CYW20713 enters sleep, the host can wake it by asserting SPI_CSN.
-If the host decides to sleep, the CYW20713 will wake up the host by asserting SPI_INT when it has data for it.
+Once the CYW20715 enters sleep, the host can wake it by asserting SPI_CSN.
+If the host decides to sleep, the CYW20715 will wake up the host by asserting SPI_INT when it has data for it.

-Note: Successful operation of the power management handshaking signals requires coordinated support between the device firmware and the host software
+Note: Successful operation of the power management handshaking signals requires coordinated support between the device firmware and the host software.

-Table 2.
+Table 1.
 Power Control Pin Summary

-Pin Direction Description BT_WAKE (GPIO_0) Host output BT input Bluetooth device wake-up: Signal from the host to the Bluetooth device that the host requires attention. ■Asserted = Bluetooth device must wake up or remain awake. ■Deasserted = Bluetooth device may sleep when sleep criteria are met.
+Pin Direction Description Bluetooth device wake-up: Signal from the host to the Bluetooth device that the host requires attention.
+BT_WAKE Host output ■ Asserted = Bluetooth device must wake up or remain awake.
+(GPIO_0) BT input ■ Deasserted = Bluetooth device may sleep when sleep criteria are met.
 The polarity of this signal is software configurable and can be asserted high or low.
 By default, BT_WAKE is active-low (if BT-WAKE is low it requires the device to wake up or remain awake).
-HOST_WAKE (GPIO_1) BT output Host input Host wake-up.
-Signal from the Bluetooth device to the host indicating that Bluetooth device requires attention. ■Asserted = Host device must wake up or remain awake. ■Deasserted = Host device may sleep when sleep criteria are met.
+Host wake-up.
+Signal from the Bluetooth device to the host indicating that Bluetooth device requires attention.
+HOST_WAKE (GPIO 1) BT output Host input ■ Asserted = Host device must wake up or remain awake.
+(3.35_1) ■ Deasserted = Host device may sleep when sleep criteria are met.
 The polarity of this signal is software configurable and can be asserted high or low.
-CLK_REQ BT output Clock request (GPIO_5) ■Asserted = External clock reference required ■Deasserted = External clock reference may be powered down The polarity of CLK_REQ is software configurable and can be set to active high (TM0 = 1) or active low (TM0 = 0).
-REG_EN BT input Enables the internal preregulator and main regulator outputs.
-REG_EN is active-high. ■1 = Enabled ■0 = Disabled
+0114 DE0 Clock request CLK_REQ (GPIO 5) BT output ■ Asserted = External clock reference required (= == , ■ Deasserted = External clock reference may be powered down Enables the internal preregulator and main regulator outputs.
+REG_EN is active-high.
+REG_EN BT input ■ 1 = Enabled ■ 0 = Disabled

-3.6.3 Bluetooth Baseband Core Power Management
+3.6.3 BBC Power Management

-The device provides the following low-power operations for the Bluetooth Baseband Core (BBC):
+The device provides the following low-power operations for the BBC: